What is sleep disorder or sleep apnoea?

 - Multiple episodes of breathing cessation

-How sleep apnoea is officially diagnosed
+How sleep disorder or sleep apnoea is officially diagnosed

 Sleep apnoea is often first noticed by a partner as the OSA sufferer may never awake to a conscious level during their OSA episodes and are best placed to know the number of episodes there are and know how loud their partner’s snoring is.
 When attending the first OSA dentist appointment or consultation it is a good idea to bring your partner along as they may provide invaluable information.